Flu vaccinations are available at LloydsPharmacy between September and February.

-Each year between October and February LloydsPharmacy offers a flu vaccination service.
-Even if you don't fall into one of the high-risk categories, you can still choose to get vaccinated against flu and help prevent this debilitating infection from spoiling your Winter.
+If you fall outside of the eligibility group you can still choose to get vaccinated against flu and help prevent this debilitating infection from spoiling your winter.
+We can provide the flu jab for you at a small cost (£10) in selected LloydsPharmacy stores.

-How do I know if I can use this service?
+How do I know if I can I have flu jab?

 Should I get vaccinated against winter flu every year?

-Yes, the virus that causes flu changes every year, so you should get vaccinated this year even if you had the Flu Vaccination last year.
-The vaccination this year also covers you against the H1N1 swine flu virus.
+Yes, the virus that causes flu changes every year, so you should get vaccinated this year even if you had the flu vaccination last year.
+The flu vaccination this year also covers you against the H1N1 swine flu virus.

-The Flu Vaccination is the best protection against the most common strains of flu.
+The flu vaccination is the best protection against the most common strains of flu.
 However the vaccination is not protective against all the different viruses which can produce flu-like symptoms.
 Getting vaccinated significantly reduces your chances of getting flu.
-Also, as the vaccination takes up to two weeks to become fully effective, it is still possible to be affected by flu during this time.
+Also, as the flu vaccination takes up to two weeks to become fully effective, it is still possible to be affected by flu during this time.

-What are the side effects of the vaccination?
+What are the side effects of the flu vaccination?

 Most people don't experience any adverse effects, however the most common side effects are general aches and pains, a rash at the injection site and feeling tired.
 These will usually go away within a day or two, but if symptoms do persist you'll need to see your GP.
 If your arm feels sore apply a cold flannel and take painkillers if necessary.
 If you have a headache or slight fever, drink plenty of water and take painkillers if necessary, such as paracetamol.
 Please ask your pharmacist for more advice.
 Other side effects are very rare and include nerve pain, inflammation of the nerves or blood vessels, fits, blood disorders and neurological disorders.

-What is my risk of a serious allergic reaction to the vaccination?
+What is my risk of a serious allergic reaction to the flu vaccination?

 Do I need to inform my GP?